Andy Duncan (footballer, born 1977)

-Andy Duncan (born 20 October 1977) is an English footballer who played as a centre-back.
+Andy Duncan (born 20 October 1977) is an English former footballer who played as a centre-back.

 He started his football career at Manchester United, but made no appearances and was loaned to Cambridge United on 9 January 1998.
 The loan was turned into a permanent move in April 1998 for a fee of £20,000.

 By the end of the 2006–07 season, Duncan had made 328 appearances for United, scoring 11 times.
 In May 2007, he was released on a free transfer by the club.
 In July 2007 he was appointed to a part-time role working on the public relations/commercial side of the club and is responsible for promoting the club in an ambassadorial capacity.
 He has also signed as a player for Chelmsford City in the Isthmian League.